 Santa Monica Beach

 Santa Monica State Beach stretches for more than three miles, and is known for its soft, golden sand.
-In addition to sunning and swimming, visitors can check out the chess park and first-ever Muscle Beach just south of the pier.
+In addition to sunning and swimming, visitors can check out the chess park and the original Muscle Beach just south of the pier.
 Santa Monica State Beach: 310-458-8300

 Marvin Braude Bike Trail

-Starting at the Pacific Palisades neighborhood in Los Angeles and ending at Torrance County Beach, this 21-mile-long paved trail links some of the most iconic sights in Santa Monica.
+Starting in Los Angeles’ Pacific Palisades neighborhood and ending at Torrance County Beach, this 21-mile-long paved trail links some of the most iconic sights in Santa Monica.
 In addition to cyclers, the path is available to visitors exploring by foot or rollerblades.

 For the best views of Santa Monica Bay, head to this 26.4 acre park between Colorado Avenue and Adelaide Drive.
 The Pacific-facing park is filled with public artworks, picnic areas, and a fragrant rose garden.